BrendaHaight/README-Generator/README.md

 ## Installation
 ```
-Clone the repository, then navigate to the folder and run npm install to set up all necessary dependencies
+npm install
 ```

 ## Usage
-Execute the application by running node index.js in your terminal, follow the prompts to input project details, and a README.md will be generated accordingly.
+Execute the application by running node index.js

 ## Contributing
-To contribute to this project, please fork the repo, create a new branch for your modifications, and then submit a pull request for review
+To contribute to this project, please fork the repo

 ## Tests
 To run tests, run the following command:
 ```
-To run tests, execute npm test in the terminal which will run all predefined test scripts to ensure functionality.
+npm test
 ```

 ## License
 This project is licensed under the MIT license.
 For more information, see [here](https://opensource.org/licenses/MIT).

 ## Questions
 If you have any questions about the repo, open an issue or contact me directly at brendahaightt@gmail.com.
-You can find more of my work at [BrendaHaight](https://github.com/BrendaHaight/).
+You can find more of my work at [BrendaHaigt](https://github.com/BrendaHaigt/).